Best Cambodia travel tips and advice

 Travel tips to keep you safe in Cambodia

 - Ensure your documents and passport are safely locked at your accommodation.
-If not possible, always Keep your Travel Insurance documents with you.
+If not possible, always keep your Travel Insurance documents with you.

 - Wear a money- and RDIF protection bag or purse to keep money and credit cards safe.
 I recommend a cross-body travel bag.